-PPHD in cooperation with the Nebraska Department of Health and Human Services conducts West Nile virus tracking through the months of May to October.
-PPHD traps mosquitoes at selected areas around the Panhandle and collects dead birds for lab testing.
+PPHD in cooperation with the Nebraska Department of Health and Human Services conducts West Nile virus tracking through the months of May to September.
+PPHD traps mosquitoes at selected areas around the Panhandle to help determine locations that West Nile virus is active.